suurjaak/Skyperious/README.md

 ### On Linux/Mac

-If you are on Ubuntu, you can run the Bash script `setup-ubuntu.sh` (needs `sudo`), which will install all the dependencies on your local system.
+If you are on Ubuntu, you can run the Bash script `setup-ubuntu.sh` which can be found in the `packaging/` dir (needs `sudo`); it will install all the dependencies on your local system.

 If you are not on Ubuntu, or prefer not to install the dependencies locally, there's a Vagrantfile (see http://www.vagrantup.com) for you.